Johnsno0w/text-generation-for-song-RNN/README.md

-# text-generation-for-song-RNN
+# Lyrics-Generation-RNN
-This repository contains code for lyrics generation for artists using Recurrent Neural Networks algorithm of machine learning without using any library i.e. sklearn, keras, tensorflow etc
+This repository contains code for lyrics generation for artists using RNN algorithm.